microsoft/vscode-mono-debug/README.md

 Mono Debug was already bundled with VS Code up to version 0.10.9.
 Starting with VS Code 0.10.10 you will have to install this extension for debugging Mono programs.

+**Please note that this extension only works on OS X and linux because the underlying [SDB](https://github.com/mono/sdb) command line debugger does not support Windows.**

 ## Building